Sh4bbY/dojo/README.md

 ### Order Recommendation

-Before you dig into mars-rover missions, you first should complete a decent amount of basic and object-orientation challenges.
+Before you dig into mars-rover missions, you first should complete a decent amount of basic and advanced challenges.

-So start with the basics before you head over to object-orientation or web.
+So start with the basics before you head over to advanced or web.

 ### Start Implementing